Regan298/Disaster-Master/Architectural Design.md

 ## 1. Introduction

-One page overall introduction including sections 1.1 and 1.2 (ISO/IEC/IEEE 42010:2011(E) clause 5.2)<br>
 The project we have been assigned to is Project 16.
 Project 16 is software based and the organisation we are working for is RedR Australia.
 Our client organisation RedR Australia is a "leading international humanitarian response agency that selects, trains and deploys technical specialists."
 (As RedR states).
 The goal of the project is to produce a piece of computer software that will be able to assist in the disaster simulations that RedR Australia carries out.
 The purpose of these simulations is to train new staff to work together and to maintain a level head when under the stress of attempting to maintain order amongst natural disaster victims.
 During a given simulation, there are several teams of people that are assigned different roles.
 There is also an overseer of the simulation that watches over the teams as they solve problems together.
 Currently, the overseer communicates with the teams using both phones and emails.
 Given that there are multiple teams participating in the simulation (potentially up to 7 groups), the overseer would quickly gain a large workload.
 RedR would like to automate the process of running as well as tracking the simulation.
 Because the tasks involved in managing the simulation (communication, event initialisation, and post-simulation review) are rather tedious and normally performed by people, they are prone to errors.
 This then presents us with the opportunity to develop a program that would assist the human operator.
 This would reduce their workload considerably and allow them to focus their attention on other tasks.
 It would also allow for a greater sense of realism.
 Upon the initialisation of a simulation, teams open and read the emails they receive from the overseer and the software would play sounds that emulate the atmosphere of a real disaster zone.
 Having the program provide this extra stimuli would help the participants feel more immersed in the scenario.
 This in turn wpuld make them act as if they really were in a real world disaster recovery situation.

 ### Client

-Identify the client and their contact details.
 Client: Regan Potangaroa
 Email: regan.potangaroa@vuw.ac.nz

 ### 1.1 Purpose

-One sentence describing the purpose of the system.<br>
 The purpose of our software is to reduce the total workload of the overseer in the RedR Disaster Simulation and to increase immersion for its participants by automating manual tasks involved in the simulation.

 ### 1.2 Scope